Pettyman123/IOT-Project/README.md

 <p>It basically monitors : TEMPERATURE, HUMIDITY, RAIN , PRESSURE, ALTITUDE</p>

 <h1>Overview</h1>
 This Weather Monitoring System is an IoT project designed to monitor and report weather conditions.
 It integrates various sensors to provide accurate data on several environmental parameters.
-The system is built around the ESP32 microcontroller, ensuring efficient data processing and seamless communication with other components.
+The system is built around the ESP32 microcontroller, ensuring efficient data processing and seamless communication with other component.

 <h2>Components</h2>
 ESP32 Microcontroller: Acts as the central processing unit, managing data collection and transmission.